 The unit has also incorporated image-assisted surveying, enabling users to tap on the display, and the total Station will turn and measure the relevant target.

 Users also can easily integrate the full GNSS functionality into their total Station and combine it with TPS.

 - Unique power search is capable of quickly finding your prism

 8. Leica Flexline TS07 ($6,090.00)

-Boasting a mid-to-high accuracy range, this Leica FlexLine manual Total Station offers a high level of precision and efficiency.
+Boasting a mid-to-high accuracy range, this Leica FlexLine manual Total Station offers high precision and efficiency.
 It’s the new generation manual total station with AutoHeight for revolutionized height measurement.

 Leica Flexline TS07 uses the FlexField Leica software for intuitive, easy-to-use, and comprehensive usage.

-Leica geosystems are out to cater to all categories of users, so for the professionals who are into using the manual total stations, then the Leica Ts07 is your unit as it will allow you to stake out tasks efficiently and easily.
+Leica geosystems cater to all categories of users.
+For the professionals who use the manual total stations, the Leica Ts07 is your unit, as it will allow you to stake out tasks quickly.
 The unit has been determined to serve at least four groups of professionals: civil engineers, surveyors, mapping professionals, and building constructionists.

-So what benefits can the above group derive from this total station?
-Well, they can expect minimal downtime for those in the construction field; surveyors will benefit from product durability, which then increases their planning certainty.
+So what benefits can the above group derive from this total Station?
+They can expect minimal downtime for those in the construction field; surveyors will benefit from product durability, increasing their planning certainty.